Background pattern

 • if you have severe kidney function impairment

-• if you have uncontrolled diabetes, for example, severe hyperglycemia (high blood sugar), nausea, vomiting, diarrhea, rapid weight loss, lactic acidosis (see "Risk of lactic acidosis" below) or ketoacidosis.
-Ketoacidosis is a condition in which ketone bodies accumulate in the blood, which can lead to diabetic precoma.
-Symptoms include stomach pain, rapid and deep breathing, drowsiness, or an unusual fruity odor on your breath
+• if you have uncontrolled diabetes with, for example, severe hyperglycemia, nausea, vomiting, diarrhea, rapid weight loss, lactic acidosis (see "Risk of lactic acidosis" below), or ketoacidosis.
+Ketoacidosis is a disorder in which substances called "ketone bodies" accumulate in the blood, which can lead to a pre-diabetic coma.
+Symptoms include stomach pain, rapid and deep breathing, drowsiness, or unusual fruity breath odor

 • if you have a severe infection or are dehydrated

-• if you are scheduled to undergo a radiography that requires the injection of a contrast agent.
-You will need to stop taking this medication at the time of the radiography and for 2 or more days after, as instructed by your doctor, depending on your kidney function
+• if you are to undergo a radiography for which a contrast agent must be injected.
+You will need to stop taking this medication at the time of the radiography and for 2 or more days after, as indicated by your doctor, depending on your kidney function

-• if you have recently had a heart attack or have severe circulatory problems, such as "shock" or difficulty breathing
+• if you have recently had a heart attack or have severe circulatory problems, such as "shock" or breathing difficulties

 • if you have liver problems (hepatic)

-• if you drink excessive amounts of alcohol (either daily or occasionally)
+• if you drink excessive alcohol (either daily or occasionally)

 Do not take this medication if any of the above circumstances apply to you and consult your doctor about other ways to control your diabetes.
 If you are unsure, consult your doctor, pharmacist, or nurse before starting to take this medication.